Donate

 Read our commitment to disrupting systemic racism in child welfare.

-Mounting evidence demonstrates that economic supports such as child tax credits, housing assistance, child care subsidies, food programs and cash assistance decrease child abuse, neglect and encounters with the child welfare system.
+Mounting evidence demonstrates that economic supports such as child tax credits, housing assistance, child care subsidies, food programs and cash assistance decrease child abuse, neglect, and encounters with the child welfare system.

 Learn More